September Survival Guide - our tips for heading back-to-school or back-to-work!

 All too soon, summer has come to an end.
 Whether you’re going back to school, work, or sending your kids back to school, we’ve got some tips on getting back into your healthy lifestyle routines!

-It’s time for the morning classes, afternoon pickups, multiple activities, long hours of studying…the list goes on and on!
+Keep a calendar It’s time for the morning classes, afternoon pickups, multiple activities, long hours of studying…the list goes on and on!
 It’s easy to become overwhelmed with the sudden overload of commitments.
 Having a small calendar which you can bring with you will help keep you organized, alternatively you can also use a calendar app on your smartphone.
 This can even be helpful for planning ahead each week or month and adding time to prepare meals, exercise, or practice self-care.

 Although it can be difficult to find time to exercise, it is also a very important component of a healthy lifestyle.
 Exercise can help with managing stress, improving body image, mental clarity, digestion, and reducing your risk of developing illness or disease!